 This paper emphasizes that to fully understand the welfare gains of an aggregate shock one needs to take into account the domestic disaggregated distribution of economic activity and in particular the reallocation of factors across domestic labor markets.
-Domestic reallocational flows can be a convenient sufficient statistic to augment an aggregate gains from trade analysis.
+It is therefore important to take into account the domestic network structure of local labor markets, both when conducting reduced-form analysis as well as quantitative analysis.